peramcelpon/ohhaithere/europe/united-kingdom/london.md

 - **Dishroom** (3/3)
     - Long lines but definitely worth it!
 Great Indian food, perfect for groups.
 - **Darjeeling Express** (3/3)
-    - This restaurant is in a lovely neighbourhood, located on the second floor
+    - This restaurant is located on the second floor of Kingly Court.
+The court is adorable and the neighbourhood is fun (both for shopping and just for the vibe).
+Definitely need a reservation to get in -- very packed even during weekday nights.
+On the louder front so probably not the best for romantic nights -- but a great food spot.
 - **Bocca di Lupo** (2/3)
     - First-rate Italian food is my softspot -- not super fancy but definitly on the more formal end.
 - **Zayna** (2/3)